pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: PDM

-    If you want to use use :ref:`pdm`'s backend (not required to use PDM for package management, any PEP 621 backend works), open :file:`pyproject.toml` and enter the following content:
+    If you want to use use :ref:`pdm`'s backend (not required to use PDM for package management, any PEP 621 backend works), it also has a standalone backend for builds.
+It has some features not present in Flit.

     .. code-block:: toml